Rule of Law | Start Up

 Rule of Law

-In June 2012 Ben Knapen, former Dutch State Secretary for European Affairs and International Cooperation, launched five Knowledge Platforms.
+In June 2012, Ben Knapen, former Dutch State Secretary for European Affairs and International Cooperation, launched five Knowledge Platforms.
 These platforms are now part of the new knowledge agenda and policy of the Minister of Foreign Trade and Development Cooperation, Lilianne Ploumen.
 Her current development agenda focuses on a number of spearheads, including Security and Rule of Law.
-Key to this agenda is improving security for civilians and constructing rule of law, and developing knowledge infrastructure in developing countries, to make these countries self-reliant in the long term.
+Key to this agenda is improving security for civilians and building rule of law, and developing knowledge infrastructure in developing countries, to make these countries self-reliant in the long term.